JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/17.utafiti/docs.md

 ### SOCIAL POSITION TOP
 ![Social Icons](screen_social_top.png)

-- The position of the top row is in the LOGO, according to the image:
+- The position of the top social element is in the logo row, according to the image:

 ![Social Icons](screen_social_top_admin.png)